Vk2008/Object-Tracking/README.md

+`This is a submission for recruitment task for AeroClub-IIT Delhi`
 Objective: Tracking a moving object in `input_video` using Classical Computer Vision.
 Tracking Method: Interactive Template Selection(Normalized Cross-Correlation Template Matching)
 Flow: